education.vic.gov.au

 Where the vacancy was advertised as an ongoing position and an external applicant who only has permission to teach is selected that person can only be offered fixed term employment as a paraprofessional for a period not exceeding 3 years.

 A paraprofessional employed in response to a 'classroom teacher' vacancy will be offered employment at either salary range 1 or 2.
-A paraprofessional employed in response to a 'leading teacher' vacancy will be offered employment at either range 3 or 4.
+A paraprofessional employed in response to a 'leading teacher' or ‘learning specialist’ vacancy will be offered employment at either range 3 or 4.
 The range is determined by the principal having regard to the role and responsibilities the paraprofessional will undertake.

 Education support class vacancies